-ATD LEVEL II
+ATD LEVEL II PILOT PAPER

-PILOT PAPER

 December 2021.
+Time Allowed: 3 hours.

 Answer ALL questions.
 Marks allocated to each question are shown at the end of the question.
 Show ALL your workings.
 Any assumptions made must be clearly and concisely stated.